Global T20 Canada: Surrey Jaguars seal place in final; Montreal Tigers Cruise to Qualifiers 2

 Skipper Iftikhar Ahmed (36) and Ayaan Khan (29) tried to put some resistance, but both batters were scalped in pursuit of a higher run rate.
 Following their demise, their tail struggled to make an impact.
 Siddique was the standout bowler for the Knights in restricting the Jaguars to 139-9.

 In response, Chris Lynn (63 not out) and Mohammad Waseem (23) shared a 72-run partnership to make the chase a quick stroll in the park.
-Lynn was in fine form in dispatching ten boundaries, with Srimantha Wijeyeratne joined him to get the Tigers home with ease.
+Lynn was in fine form in dispatching ten boundaries, with Srimantha Wijeyeratne (15 not out) joined him to get the Tigers home with ease.

 Brief Scores: Surrey Jaguars 139-9 (Iftikhar Ahmed 36, Ayaan Khan 29; Junaid Siddique 4-22, Karthik Meiyappan 2-24) beat Vancouver Knights 101 (Fabian Allen 27, Najibullah Zadran 15; Matthew Forde 4-16, Dillon Heyliger 2-8) by 38 runs.